Suicide: A Growing Health Concern

 Comorbidity: Suicide and Problem Gambling

 Problem gambling, known as the “Hidden Addiction,” gets its nickname due to the fact that many symptoms do not present themselves physically as is the case in substance addictions.
 This means that many individuals suffering from Gambling Disorder often do so alone, potentially increasing feelings of isolation and depleting self-worth.
-According to the 888-ADMIT-IT 2017-2018 Annual Report, twenty six percent (26%) of callers reported having suicidal ideation.
-Additionally, sixty-six percent (66%) of callers reported having depression, and seventy-two percent (72%) revealed they are struggling with anxiety.
+According to data collected by the 888-ADMIT-IT HelpLine, more than one in five callers reported having suicidal ideation.
+Additionally, almost three-quarters of callers reported experiencing additional emotional difficulties such as depression and anxiety.

 Although we are unable to pinpoint the exact reason for such a strong connection between suicidal ideation and Gambling Disorder, it is possible that financial, legal, and relationship issues all play a role.
 As a gambling addiction progresses, it becomes more difficult for that individual to contribute to the household, leaving some to believe the only solution is to end their life.

 An essential step to suicide prevention is knowing the warning signs.
 Individuals who take their own life often display one or more of the following:

 If you are concerned that someone you know may be suicidal, Dr. Christine Moutier, chief medical officer for the American Foundation for Suicide Prevention, recommends the following:3

 - Don’t worry about being the “right person”

 - Set up a heart-to-heart